Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Experimental Evaluation

 \subsection{Implementation Details}

 Our model was trained on one NVIDIA RTX 3090 with 24GB memory.
 The parameters were initialized using the standard normal distribution.
 The initial learning rate was set to 0.0002, and it decayed linearly to 0 during training.
 The training phase optimized the parameters for a minimum of 5,000 iterations.
 In each iteration, an unaligned pair of $HR$ and $LR$ images was provided for the network.
-Specifically, the $HR$ image was a 3mm$\times$3mm patch cropped with 256 pixels $\times$ 256 pixels, while the $LR$ image was a 6mm$\times$6mm patch upsampled using bicubic interpolation and then randomly cropped with 256 pixels $\times$ 256 pixels.
+Specifically, the $HR$ image was a 3mm$\times$3mm patch cropped with 256-pixel$\times$256-pixel, while the $LR$ image was a 6mm$\times$6mm patch upsampled using bicubic interpolation and then randomly cropped with 256-pixel$\times$256-pixel.

 We evaluated the performance using common pixel-wise paired metrics in super-resolution studies.
 Specifically, we used peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM)~\cite{wang2004image}, normalized mutual information (NMI), and feature similarity index measure (FSIM)~\cite{zhang2011fsim}.
 PSNR measured valid signals compared to noises.
 SSIM evaluated quality in terms of structure, illuminance, and contrast.
 NMI evaluated how matched the two images were.
 FSIM was a feature-level frequency-aware measurement that considered phase congruency and gradient magnitude.